zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/audit-net.md

 {% endhighlight %}

  - The first parameter of the Create method is an event type name intended to identify and group the events.
- - The second is the delegate to obtain the object to track (target object) and this object is passed as a `Func<object>` to allow the library inspect the value at the beggining and at the disposal of the scope.
+ - The second is the delegate to obtain the object to track (target object), and this object is passed as a `Func<object>` to allow the library inspect the value at the beginning and at the disposal of the scope.
  - It is not mandatory to supply a target object, pass `null` when you don't want to track a specific object.

 ## Discard Option

-The AuditScope object has a Discard() method to allow the user to discard an event under certain condition.
+The AuditScope object has a Discard() method to allow the user to discard an event under specific condition.

 For example, if you want to avoid saving the audit event when an exception is thrown: